USS Buchanan (DDG-14): 1975–1991

-1985 Dispute with New Zealand
+1985 dispute with New Zealand

 In February, 1985 a port visit request by the United States for Buchanan was refused by New Zealand, as Buchanan was capable of launching nuclear depth bomb-equipped ASROCs.
 Following the victory of the New Zealand Labour Party led by David Lange at elections in 1984, the Parliament of New Zealand enacted a law which barred nuclear-powered or nuclear-armed ships from using New Zealand ports, citing the dangers of nuclear weapons and continued nuclear testing in the South Pacific.
 Given that the United States Navy refused to confirm or deny the presence of nuclear weapons aboard ships, these laws in effect refused access to New Zealand ports for all ships of the United States Navy.

 After consultations with Australia and after negotiations with New Zealand broke down, the United States announced that it was suspending its ANZUS treaty obligations to New Zealand until United States Navy ships were readmitted to New Zealand ports, citing that New Zealand was "a friend, but not an ally".

 Despite these troubles, Buchanan continued her busy schedule unabated.
 She participated in multiple regional exercises in the South China Sea and the Sea of Siam (21 January–26 April 1985).
 While departing Sydney, she was once again involved in an anti-nuclear controversy.
 As Buchanan was steaming out of the port in a column formation with 13 other vessels, an ultralight aircraft dove on her to drop a "paint bomb."
-The assailant missed the target and was later taken into custody by Australian authorities.
+The pilot missed the target and was later taken into custody by Australian authorities.
 Buchanan rounded out her deployment with port calls to Brisbane, Australia (14–17 March), Rabaul, Papua New Guinea, on 22 March, Subic Bay (2–21 April), and Manila, Philippines (27–28).
 She returned to Subic Bay on 30 April for upkeep before departing for Pearl Harbor on 12 May.
 Buchanan arrived at San Diego on 25 May and conducted local operations until shifting to Long Beach to begin another overhaul on 5 August 1985.

 With her overhaul completed on 17 June, Buchanan was put through her paces in the eastern Pacific for all of 1986.
 During 18 June–31 July, she underwent several inspections and took part in training exercises.
 On 26 July, the destroyer tested her weapons at the Nanoose Range, British Columbia.
 Buchanan was allowed a few breaks while away from her homeport during visits at the Canadian cities Vancouver (16–20 July) and Esquimalt on 30 July.
 In between these visits, she stopped at Bangor, Washington (26–28 July) for upkeep before steaming back to San Diego on 31 July 1986, where she remained for the rest of the year.